How To Pass Down Wealth In An Efficient And Tax-Friendly Way

 Pro Tip: Select your beneficiaries wisely.
 Simply naming the proper beneficiary can be a powerful estate planning tool.
 Work with your attorney to make sure your beneficiaries are updated to reflect your goals.

 Creating an estate plan that honors your intent, maximizes efficiency, and minimizes costs and taxes is a tall order, but it can be done with the right team by your side.
 Here at Legacy Wealth, we’re passionate about helping you build a plan that works best for you and your family.
-Schedule a 15-minute call with us today to see if we can help you coordinate your financial plan with your estate plan.
+Get in touch with us today to see if we can help you coordinate your financial plan with your estate plan.

 Disclosure: